pngjs/pngjs/README.md

 - `filterType` - png filtering method for scanlines (default: -1 => auto, accepts array of numbers 0-4)
 - `colorType` - the output colorType - see constants.
 2 = color, no alpha, 6 = color & alpha.
 Default currently 6, but in the future may calculate best mode.
 - `inputHasAlpha` - whether the input bitmap has 4 bits per pixel (rgb and alpha) or 3 (rgb - no alpha).
+- `bgColor` - an object containing red, green, and blue values between 0 and 255 that is used when an rgba image is converted to rgb (default: 255,255,255)

 ### Event "metadata"